iltuoconsulenteit/DocCropper-Test/README.md

 ### 🖥 Tray icon

-For convenience you can run `doccropper_tray.py` which adds a small system tray icon.
-Its menu lets you start or stop the server and update it using the installer scripts.
-Set the `DOCROPPER_DEVELOPER=1` environment variable to also show an *Update from branch* option that respects `DOCROPPER_BRANCH`.
+For convenience you can run `doccropper_tray.py` which adds a small system tray icon and writes activity to `doccropper_tray.log` in the project folder.
+On Windows run it with `pythonw` (or rename it to `doccropper_tray.pyw`) so no console window appears.
+The menu lets you start or stop the server and update it using the installer scripts.
+Set `DOCROPPER_DEVELOPER=1` to also show an *Update from branch* option that respects `DOCROPPER_BRANCH`.
+The start scripts automatically create a virtual environment and install `requirements.txt`, so dependencies like OpenCV are available when the server launches.

 ## 🔓 Licensing and commercial version